Equivariant localizing invariants of simple varieties: Introduction

 \subsection{Motivation}

 The aim of this note is to record a technique for comparing and computing equivariant localizing invariants on a simple class of (often singular) varieties arising in geometric representation theory.

-Let $k$ be a base field and $G$ be a nice algebraic group over it, for example an $n$-dimensional split torus $T = \Gm^n$ (more generally, any linearly reductive group $G$ should qualify).
+Let $k$ be a base field and $G$ be an algebraic group over it.
 We define classes $\eB^G_k$ and $\eC^G_k$ of certain proper $G$-equivariant $k$-schemes by a simple constructive recipe and call them {\it simple varieties}.
+(For the main results, we will assume that $G$ is nice -- for example an $n$-dimensional split torus $T = \Gm^n$.
+More generally, any linearly reductive group $G$ qualifies.)

 Although such varieties are rather special, we nevertheless recover singular varieties of interest in geometric representation theory: {\it finite} and {\it affine Schubert varieties} for $\GL_n$ are the most prominent examples.
 In fact, these varieties are the original source of our motivation.
 The understanding of their (equivariant) cohomological invariants is an important topic in geometric representation theory; the most delicate information is controlled by their singularities.
 For instance, their intersection cohomology governs the representation theory of the algebraic group $\GL_n$ through the geometric Satake equivalence; this has further equivariant extensions.
 Such phenomena are expected to generalize to more complicated topological invariants.

 One source of interesting invariants appearing in algebraic geometry are the {\it localizing invariants}.
 The most important examples come either from $K$-theory -- such as algebraic $K$-theory $K(-)$ itself, its homotopy invariant version $KH(-)$, or its topological realization $K_{\top}(-)$ over $\C$; or from Hochschild homology -- such as Hochschild homology $HH(-/k)$, negative cyclic homology $HC^{-}(-/k)$, topological cyclic homology $TC(-)$, and other variants.
 Localizing invariants can be evaluated on any derived stack through its category of perfect complexes.
 In particular, we can evaluate them on a global quotient $X/G$ of any $G$-equivariant variety $X$, obtaining their {\it equivariant} versions.